ajitdev/social_stats/README.txt

 Social Stats Panels module will enable you to have the following additional content type(s) to panels panels.
-1. Total Shares: Facebook total + Twitter + LinkedIn + Google Plus.
+1. Total Shares: Facebook total + LinkedIn + Google Plus.

 This content type will be visible under "Social Stats" category under "Add content" area on the node view by default.
 If you wish to add this